bonigarcia/webdrivermanager/README.md

 Check out the repository [WebDriverManager Examples] which contains different JUnit 4 test examples using WebDriverManager.

+### Driver versions

+The relationship between browser version and driver version is managed in a internal database by WebDriverManager stored as Java properties in the file [versions.properties].
+The local version of this file (distributed within WebDriverManager) is used to find out the proper driver version.
+The only version of [versions.properties] (master branch) is used when the relationship between browser and driver is not present in local.

+In order to resolve the driver version for a given browser, first WebDriverManager try to find out the version of that browser.
+This mechanism depends on the browser (Chrome, Firefox, etc) and the platform (Linux, Windows, Mac).
+For instance, for Chrome in Linux, the command ``google-chrome --version`` is executed in the shell.

+Moreover in order to improve the performance of WebDriverManager, as of version 3.1.0, resolved driver versions for browsers are stored persistently as Java preferences.
+The validity of this relationship (browser version and driver version) stored as preferences is linked to a *time-to-live* (ttl).
+By default, this value is 3600 seconds.

 ### WebDriverManager API

 WebDriverManager exposes its API by means of the **builder pattern**.
 This means that given a *WebDriverManger* instance, their capabilities can be tuned using different methods.
 The following table summarizes the WebDriverManager API, together with the equivalent configuration key: